childsb/glusterfs-hadoop-docs/ConfiguringPermissions.markdown

 As root, run the following command:
 `chmod -R 1777 /mnt/glusterfs`
+A quick note for those automating this: Since /mnt/glusterfs points to a gluster mounted file system, it must be run AFTER you have run the "mount ..." command to mount glusterfs' FUSE mount on your local machine.
+Otherwise, these permissions apply to the directory only BEFORE it was mounted, and when you run actually mount the /mnt/glusterfs directory, you lose these permissions.

 Switch to the mapred user and create the Hadoop System Directory by running the following commands:
 `su mapred`